Boopath1/urlF/README.md

 - Almost 2K URLs 😱

-## Contributing
+## **💡 Contributing**

-If you have suggestions or improvements, you can create a pull request or open an issue.
+Contributions are welcome!
+If you have suggestions or feature improvements, feel free to:
+- Fork the repository and create a pull request.
+- Open an issue if you encounter any bugs.

+## **🎯 Final Thoughts**

+- If you’re scanning large sets of URLs, urlF.py will save you time and provide cleaner results.
+- Works great alongside tools like paramspider, gau, katana, and others.

+Happy Hacking! 🎯 🚀